The 10 Year Challenge

 1. Finish ‘lasagne’ garden for ‘three sisters’ planting (corn, beans, gourds) – ‘lasagne’ is being built from leaves / recycled cardboard / goat droppings & straw

-3. Plant additional / replacement apple trees.
+3. Plant additional / replacement apple and other fruit trees.

-4. Build root celler (location TBD).
+4. Build root cellar (location TBD).

 5. Build new vineyard (Sandy wants grapes, Derek wants hops) between driveway and pasture.